MichaelCurrin/thebuckfeverground/docs/development.md

 ## Images

-For inserting images with captions, see the [image figure](/_includes/image.html) function, which is an image inside a figure.
-This is used for example on the [about](/_pages/about.md) page.
+For inserting images with captions, see the image figure function at `_includes/image.html`, which is an image inside a figure.
+This is used for example on the `_pages/about.md` page.

 Example: